+I’m 6′.
 I used to hate being tall too.
 I went to the same school from age 6 to age 16, and during all the time I’ve spent there, the same kids who made fun of me because of my poodle haircut made fun of me because of my height.
-I can tell you it’s very difficult to love something about yourself when everybody has been telling you you look ridiculous for over 10 years.
-I admit it, it took me ages to get over it !
+I can tell you it’s very difficult to love something about yourself when everyone has been telling you that you look ridiculous for over 10 years.
+I admit it, it took me ages to get over it.

 I did model for 3 years or so, and it did help me accepting my height.
 I definitely wasn’t the tallest girl in the runway shows, and wearing heels seemed to be normal for all these giant beautiful girls so I started to think being tall wasn’t that of a curse.
 It still felt weird sometimes and I was having a hard time understanding what I was doing amongst the models, and I still had to work on myself a lot to stop focusing on what shorter people had to say about me all the time, but eventually it did help.

 Some may think being a model should have cured everything instantly but it didn’t.
 My complexes were too deeply ingrained!

 Another thing that helped me a lot is that my cousin is very tall too.
 She’s 6’3″ so we shared a lot of the tall girls problems and learned to laugh about it together.

 The journey to accepting my height was pretty much the same as accepting my hair.
 One day I simply got sick of feeling bad about it.
 I decided that I came on Earth with these extra inches, so that I had to deal with it.
 There was reason for that too.
 I worked hard and had to hush my complexes, but today I feel great about my height and wouldn’t let go half of one of my inches.
 I wear heels, I walk with my head up, I’m proud.